ccssmnn/tilly/src/content/blog/self-hosting/en.md

 ### 8. (Optional) Import Your Data

 If you're using the official Tilly deployment, you can export all your data as JSON and import it into your self-hosted instance.
-This works in both directions—you can always move your data back if needed.
+This works in both directions, you can always move your data back if needed (please do 😊).

 ## Bonus: Skip Website